emicklei/mcp-log-proxy/README.md

 This example assumes that both tools are available on your execution PATH.

+Once the proxy is started, messages can be viewed on `http:/localhost:5656`.

+#### optional flags

+You can override the Web page title using the `title` flag:

+    mcp-log-proxy -command melrose-mcp -title "Melrōse (proxy)"

+You can override the HTTP port(default 5656) using the `port` flag:

+    mcp-log-proxy -command melrose-mcp -port 9999

-Optionally, you can override the log file location of the proxy that captures errors in the proxy itself.
+You can set override the log file location of the proxy that captures errors in the proxy itself.

     mcp-log-proxy -command melrose-mcp -log /your/logs/mcp-log-proxy.log

-When the proxy is started, messages can be viewed on `http:/localhost:5656` (use `-port` to override).

 &copy; 2025, https://ernestmicklei.com.
 MIT License.